bpeacock44/AmQUB-Pipeline/mbio_tutorial.md

 ALL taxonomies included under these taxonomic IDs will be treated accordingly so check NCBI and make sure.
 If you are doing a universal assay, do not include the -t flag and DO include the -u flag.
 - -u: universal assay - causes final ASV tables to be split into taxonomic groups prior to normalizing
-- -s: skip the blast - skips the blast portion - useful for troubleshooting or re-running taxonomy assignment steps etc. Note that if -s is enabled, -r and -b are not required.
+- -s: skip the blast - skips the blast portion - useful for troubleshooting or re-running taxonomy assignment steps etc. Note that if -s is enabled, -b is not required.
 - -j: this flag creates a specialized excel summary output that Dr. Borneman specifically requested.
 Runtime will increase, as it requires an analysis examining the top 10 blast hits for each ASV.

 Examples: